muhozag/myyoutube-processor/README.md

 ## Project Purpose

-This application extracts and processes YouTube video transcripts to provide valuable insights and analysis.
-The system:
+This application is intended to extract and process YouTube video transcripts to provide valuable insights and analysis.
+I attempted to make the system:

-- Extracts transcripts from YouTube videos using video URLs or IDs
+- Extract transcripts from YouTube videos using video URLs or IDs
-- Generates AI-powered summaries of video content
+- Generate AI-powered summaries of video content
-- Provides critical analysis of video content
+- Provide critical analysis of video content
-- Stores processing results for future retrieval
+- Store processing results for future retrieval

 This tool helps users quickly understand video content without watching entire videos, enabling efficient content consumption and analysis.
-This project was inspired by the [5 AI Projects for People in a Hurry](https://shawhin.medium.com/5-ai-projects-for-people-in-a-hurry-1220f0b27037) tutorial.
+This project was inspired by the [5 AI Projects for People in a Hurry](https://shawhin.medium.com/5-ai-projects-for-people-in-a-hurry-1220f0b27037) tutorial but I went .

+## Key Features (I have in mind--some are incomplete and others like Async have a workaround instead)

+- **Transcript Extraction**: Automatically extract and clean transcripts from YouTube videos
+- **AI-Powered Summaries**: Generate concise, informative summaries of video content using Mistral AI models
+- **Flexible AI Integration**: Multiple AI backend options (local Ollama, Mistral API, or self-hosted VPS)
+- **Multi-Environment Support**: Works in local development, Railway deployment, or custom server setups
+- **Asynchronous Processing**: Background video processing with Celery and Redis
+- **User-Friendly Interface**: Clean, responsive UI for submitting and viewing processed videos
+- **Advanced IPv6/IPv4 Support**: Automatic handling of different network configurations
+- **Admin Dashboard**: Comprehensive administration interface for content management

 ## Technology Stack